SchneiderTony/Layer7Relay/README.md

 The intention of this library is to make use of the NCD 1 channel relay controller with Particle development web IDE as simple as possible for users.

-Developer information

-NCD has been designing and manufacturing computer control products since 1995.
-We have specialized in hardware design and manufacturing of Relay controllers for 20 years.
-We pride ourselves as being the industry leader of computer control relay products.
-Our products are proven reliable and we are very excited to support Particle.
-For more information on NCD please visit www.controlanything.com

 Requirements

 NCD 1 Channel Particle Core/Photon Compatible Relay board